-It can be difficult to find counsellor with some understanding of the issues and how daunting the prospect of taking the first steps can be.
+It can be extremely difficult to find a counsellor with some understanding of the issues and how daunting the prospect of taking the first steps can be.
 I offer counselling that provides a confidential, non-judgmental and friendly space in which in which you can feel safe and secure when discussing your feelings of sexuality, identity and experiences of discrimination or rejection.
 Gender can be a complex issue, with so much more to it than the two boxes we are often asked to put ourselves into.
 It’s often also more complex than the T in LGBT.

 Counselling provides a safe space to explore and find yourself.
-Sexuality is big part of who we are.
-Having worked with LGBT clients, I understand that it can sometimes be difficult to accept your own sexuality, and that it also can be tough when others don't accept who you are.
+Sexuality is a big part of who we are.
+Having worked with LGBT clients, I understand that it can sometimes be difficult to accept your own sexuality and that it also can be tough when others don't accept who you are.
 Coming out (to ourselves and to others) requires a changing of unhealthy core beliefs so that we can develop a greater sense of self-acceptance and emotional resilience in the face of potential condemnation and rejection.
-But even after coming out, many people retain the sense of being negatively different, not quite right or acceptable in some ways even among other lesbians, gays, bi-sexual and trans people.
+But even after coming out, many people retain the sense of being negatively different, not quite right or acceptable in some ways even among other lesbians, gays, bisexual and trans people.
 I have worked with clients who express their sexuality in a vast range of ways.
-Whatever the issue, however you identify with your sexuality I invite you to get in touch to see how we can work together.
+Whatever the issue, however, you identify with your sexuality I invite you to get in touch to see how we can work together.

 Social anxiety, shame and depression often play a part and it is easy to see how people who sense they are different in some socially unacceptable way could come to learn some self-destructive core beliefs.
 Young people who are lesbian, gay, bisexual, transgender or questioning sexuality are especially vulnerable to this dynamic of social unacceptability and the unhealthy core beliefs, social anxiety, shame and depression that often develop as a result.